About

 Right now I am focusing on the Sweet Valley High series only, because these were the ones I read most as a child.
 Reading the Twins, Jr. High, Senior Year and University opens a whole can of worms that I am not ready for.

-Rereading these books have made me nostalgic for other books and series from my childhood, so lately I have been inlcuding reviews/summaries.
+Rereading these books have made me nostalgic for other books and series from my childhood, so lately I have been including reviews/summaries.
 The Baby-Sitters Club was HUGE for me, but there are so many other great blogs out there that recap these, so I couldn’t do it justice.

 This site is intended for entertainment.
 Please don’t take anything personally or seriously.